Rangers regroup after tough loss, confident for Game 3 | FOX Sports

 Blues at Predators, Nashville leads 2-1 (9:30 p.m.
 ET, NBCSN)

 St. Louis coach Mike Yeo is looking at making some changes to his lines and what the Blues can do differently in Game 4 after losing their first road game this postseason.
-He called the Blues noncompetitive in failing to match the Predators’ level of play in a 3-1 loss, and Yeo wants St. Louis playing more physically against Nashville to take away the Predators’ space to operate.
+He called the Blues not competitive in failing to match the Predators’ level of play in losing 3-1, and Yeo wants St. Louis playing more physically against Nashville to take away their space to operate.

 This is the first-ever postseason series between the Central Division rivals.

-Nashville is one of two teams still undefeated at home this postseason, along with Pittsburgh.
-The Predators want to tap into that home crowd energy once more before heading back to St. Louis for Game 5.
+Nashville is one of two teams still undefeated at home this postseason, along with Pittsburgh who also won its first three games.
+The Predators want to tap into that home crowd once more before heading back to St. Louis for Game 5.

 ”Everyone knows it’s a huge game (Tuesday) for sure and going up 3-1 is … obviously a lot better than 2-2,” Nashville defenseman Mattias Ekholm said.